crm416/crm416.github.io/_posts/2013-06-16-wikipedia.md

 Where *cleanWikiSection* is reponsible for removing extraneous information from the page itself, and *cleanHTMLSection* is responsible for converting the HTML to plaintext.

-## BeautifulSoup: Traversing the Parse Tree
+{% anchor h2 %}BeautifulSoup: Traversing the Parse Tree{% endanchor %}

 In some cases, *wikipedia.py* also uses BeautifulSoup to explore the target page.
 For example, say we want to extract information from the table below (again, from Michael Jordan's Wikipedia page.)